sfigg/commercialization-public/manufacture/iot/IoTCoreServicesOverview.md

 # Windows 10 IoT Core Services

 Windows 10 IoT Core Services is a new cloud services subscription that provides the essential services needed to commercialize a device on Windows 10 IoT Core.
-Through this subscription, OEMs have access to 10 years of support on Windows 10 IoT Core Long Term Servicing Channel (LTSC) releases along with services to manage device updates and assess device health.
+Through this subscription, OEMs have access to 10 years of support on Windows 10 IoT Core Long Term Servicing Channel (LTSC) releases along with services to publish device updates and assess device health.

-Earlier in the year, [we announced](https://blogs.windows.com/business/2018/02/27/microsoft-doubles-down-on-windows-10-iot-with-added-support/) that with the next release of Windows 10 IoT, we will provide 10 years of support for both Windows 10 IoT Core and Windows 10 IoT Enterprise.
-We also announced a partnership with NXP to support Windows 10 IoT Core on their i.MX 6 and i.MX 7 processors.
-The Windows 10 IoT Core Services offering builds on these announcements, as we continue to evolve the Windows IoT platform and make investments to support commercialization of devices running Windows 10 IoT.
+With the 1809 release of Windows 10 IoT, we are providing 10 years of support for both Windows 10 IoT Core and Windows 10 IoT Enterprise.
+We've also entered a partnership with NXP to support Windows 10 IoT Core on their i.MX 6, 7, and 8M series processors.
+The Windows 10 IoT Core Services offering builds on these improvements, as we continue to evolve the Windows IoT platform and make investments to support commercialization of devices running Windows 10 IoT.

 ## What's included with Windows 10 IoT Core Services?